rlaxodus/zb_presence_sensor/README.md

 - Parsing the hardware protocol
 - Debouncing (e.g. presence flickering on/off in <100ms)
 - Delta filtering (e.g. only report if temp changed by >0.5°C)
-- Rate limiting (e.g. minimum 1s between events)
+- Rate limiting (e.g. minimum 1s between reports)
 - Maintaining an internal snapshot for `get_latest` polling
+- Calling `xQueueSend()` on meaningful state changes

 ### Inside a component ✗ — put this in main
 - Logic that involves more than one sensor ("if sensor_a AND sensor_b detect presence...")